 I have no clue.

-I only know ten.
+I only know 10.

-I mean, it it's it's uh I mean it's not impossible.
+I mean, it's not impossible.

-Nothing uh nothing is.
+Nothing is.

-And you know, it's it's still early.
+And, you know, it's still early.

-Uh and as anything, anything could happen here.
+And anything could happen here.

-This result I think helps these two Republicans hold on to their seats.
+This result, I think, helps these two Republicans hold on to their seats.

-Quick time out, we'll be back right after this.
+We'll be back right after this.

 A living legend performing daily on the EIB network, executing assigned host duties flawlessly.